wsbctechnicalblog/wsbctechnicalblog.github.io/content/what-about-chatgpt.md

 Title: What about ChatGPT?
-Date: 2023.02.22
+Date: 2023.03.01
 Category: Posts
-Tags: <COMMA SEPARATED LIST OF TAGS.
-See blog-post-101.md for allowed tags.>
+Tags: ai, learning
 Slug: what-about-chatgpt
-Author: <Willy-Peter Schaub
+Author: Willy-Peter Schaub
 Summary: A question that made me speechless at a recent Navigating the Future event.

 A colleague asked a great question at a recent Navigating the Future event, which I answered with “I have no answer for you today.”
 To my defence, I was not feeling well at the time, had a cracking headache, and was therefore trying to hide in the audience.
 But … the reason I had no actionable answer was that I have been mulling over [ChatGPT]( https://openai.com/blog/chatgpt) and [OpenAI]( https://openai.com) for weeks, balancing a deep-rooted fear with respect for artificial intelligence.